Boone County Community Foundation Scholarships

 - Submit an essay 300 words or less stating how a first responder has affected the applicant’s life.
 Applicant should include their goals, and how the scholarship would aid in achieving those goals.

-Wilbur & Williams Cummings Memorial Education Scholarship
+Wilbur & William Cummings Memorial Education Scholarship

 Wilbur and William Cummings were twin brothers and lifelong residents of Caledonia, IL.
 They were active members in the Caledonia Congregational Church, the North Boone Fire Department, the Belvidere Moose Lodge, and both worked at the Belford Theater for 27 years.
 After Wilbur lost his arm in a farming accident in 1953, he was treated by a doctor in nearby Caledonia.
 Both brothers attributed having a physician close by to saving Wilbur’s life.
 The incident had an incredible impact on Wilbur and William.
 They valued and saw the importance of education and wanted to provide scholarship opportunities for young men and women interested in furthering their education.
 As a reflection of their lifelong interest in and support of Community District 100, Wilbur and William Cummings established a scholarship to assist Belvidere and Belvidere North graduates who intend to enter the field of public education.